Ununennium: Present

 The produced isotopes of ununennium are expected to undergo two alpha decays to known isotopes of moscovium, ^{287}Mc and ^{288}Mc.
 This would anchor them to a known sequence of five or six further alpha decays, respectively, and corroborate their production.

 As of September 2023, the team at RIKEN had run the ^{248}Cm+^{51}V reaction for 462 days.
 A report by the RIKEN Nishina Center Advisory Committee noted that this reaction was chosen because of the availability of the target and projectile materials, despite predictions favoring the ^{249}Bk+^{50}Ti reaction, because the ^{50}Ti projectile is closer to doubly magic ^{48}Ca and has an even atomic number (22); reactions with even-Z projectiles have generally been shown to have greater cross-sections.
 (With that said, ^{249}Bk has the disadvantage of a short half-life.)
 The report recommended that if the 5 fb cross-section limit is reached without any events observed, then the team should "evaluate and eventually reconsider the experimental strategy before taking additional beam time."
 As of August 2024, the team at RIKEN was still running this reaction "24/7".

-The team at the JINR plans to attempt synthesis of element 119 in the future, but a precise timeframe has not been publicly released.
+The team at the JINR is also currently attempting the synthesis of element 119.
 In late 2023, the JINR reported the first successful synthesis of a superheavy element with a projectile heavier than ^{48}Ca: ^{238}U was bombarded with ^{54}Cr to make a new isotope of livermorium (element 116), ^{288}Lv.
 Successful synthesis of a superheavy nuclide in this experiment was an unexpectedly good result; the aim was to experimentally determine the cross-section of a reaction with ^{54}Cr projectiles and prepare for the synthesis of element 120.
-The JINR has also alluded to a future attempt to synthesize element 119 with the same projectile, bombarding ^{243}Am with ^{54}Cr.
-The team at the Heavy Ion Research Facility in Lanzhou (HIRFL), which is operated by the Institute of Modern Physics (IMP) of the Chinese Academy of Sciences, also plans to try the ^{243}Am+^{54}Cr reaction.
+In February 2026, Yuri Oganessian at the JINR stated that an experiment to synthesize element 119 would begin in May of that year.
+This experiment uses a ^{249}Bk target and a ^{50}Ti beam: initial results are expected to be announced in September to October 2026.
+As of June 2026, the obtained sensitivity of the experiment is 480 fb; according to Vladimir Utyonkov, a sensitivity of 180–200 fb would be needed to observe one event.